 Sauté a chopped onion, a tablespoon chopped fresh ginger, and 2 cloves chopped garlic in a little vegetable oil until softened.
 Add a tablespoon of hot or mild curry powder and cook until slightly darkened, about a minute.
 Add a quart of broth, a couple chopped sweet potatoes and a can of chickpeas (rinse and drain these first please).
 Simmer until sweet potatoes are tender.
 Top with cilantro.

 These are just some thought-starters, but feel free to get creative.
-Next time you’re at the market, buy a few quarts of broth to play around with.
+Next time you’re at the market, buy a few quarts of chicken broth to play around with.
 Try different flavor combinations and additions, then tweak and adjust depending on what you have in the pantry and fridge.
 Once you get the hang of it, you’ll be able to tailor a box of broth to suit your taste any night of week.